sdt6585/convergence-docs/project plan/epics/0002 Epic - Core Gameplay Mechanics/0002 Epic - Core Gameplay Mechanics.md

 - Enable shared dice rolls for players, but hidden dice rolls for GMs
 - Enable inventory management for players and the GM
 - Enable side-character creation for recruiting additional crew members

+### Scope

+Make the player actions easily accessible to do any of 3 different primary decision trees:

+- Make a skill check
+- Update their inventory
+- Attack